Digital Twin Consortium Unveils Updated Definitions

 "The revised digital twin definition emphasizes synchronization and data, with a model-based approach tied to engineering technology.
 Grounded in physics, it supports the full life cycle from simulation to decommissioning digital twins.
 By refining this definition, we enable more accurate, real-time representations, leading to better decisions, improved efficiencies, and deeper insights across industries,” said Dr. David McKee, Co-chair of the DTC Capabilities and Technology Working Group and Lead Author of the DTC Definition Team.
 "Intrinsically linked to the digital twin, the refined digital thread definition highlights critical elements, including seamless, secure data flow across the product lifecycle and all organizations, silos, and stakeholders.
 Focusing on trust, security, and reliability provides digital twins' assured foundation and lifeblood for confident decision-making and continuous improvement."

-The DTC's definitions have been updated to more closely reflect the language from the National Academy's Science, Engineering, and Medicine, including emphasis on the mirroring of systems' structure, context, and behavior, dynamic updates, bidirectional interaction, predictive capabilities, and value-driven decision-making, as published in the 2004 Foundational Research Gaps and Future Directions for Digital Twins report.
+The DTC's definitions have been updated to more closely reflect the language from the National Academies of Sciences, Engineering, and Medicine, including the emphasis on the mirroring of systems' structure, context, and behavior, dynamic updates, bidirectional interaction, predictive capabilities, and value-driven decision-making, as published in the 2024 Foundational Research Gaps and Future Directions for Digital Twins report.

 Learn more about the DTC's digital twin and digital thread definitions on the DTC website.
 Become a DTC member and join the global leaders in digital twin technology.